SmartAnswer

 Smart answer:

-Gibson’s paradox was the established correlation between wholesale borrowing costs (or its proxies) with the general price level, and the absence of any correlation between wholesale borrowing costs and the rate of price inflation.
+Gibson’s paradox is the observed correlation between the price level and wholesale borrowing costs, and the lack of correlation between borrowing costs and the rate of inflation.

 a phenomenon , first observed under the classical gold standardwhen long-term interest rates moved in tandem with the general price level